 This is considered to be Hitchcock’s family film.
 It really puts a strain on the couple in question about where their values lie and how they rely on each other in a situation that they can’t bring to someone who could intervene easily.
 It’s not necessarily one to watch with the little ones, but more of a reflection for those of us sucked into day-to-day life and not realizing we should rely on one another to make progress.
 In this case, they do it to save the life of their son.

 Here is a brief list, which don’t include many other amazing films.
 Rebecca, The 39 Steps, Dial M for Murder, Notorious… the list goes on.
 Hitchcock is a true mastermind.
-While he is–to put it politely–a piece of shit, his work should not be forgotten.
+While he is–to put it politely–a piece of shit, the film community cannot forget his work.
 It is also notable to remember the women in Hitchcock films and try to keep in mind what they went through to create such art.
 While his queer subtext in most of his films infer a possible queerness in Hitchcock–which can foster violent self-inflicted homophobia–he had no right to take that out on others, especially the women who were not only brutalized in the fiction he was writing, but also in reality.